joedski/musings/General/Basic-Lesson Distillate.md

 - Use Source Control
   - Git?
 SVN?
 Mercurial?
 Perforce?
 Pick one and use it.
   - Maybe not CVS, though.
 Especially not if it's the drug store.
+- Formalize Patterns of Usage
+  - Usually stated Don't Repeat Yourself, I think my phrase better captures the intent, even if "DRY" is easier to say.
+  - Of course, be careful not to try formalizing spurious patterns.
+    - Some repetition is incidental, not actual.
+    - Some repetition is actual repetition, but perhaps not at the level you're thinking.